MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 ### Recommendations

-Explore the following table of recommendations to optimize your Azure Firewall configuration for Security.
+Explore the following table of recommendations to optimize your Azure Firewall configuration for security.

 | Recommendation | Benefit |
 |--------|----|